-I’m sitting in a bar in Washington, D.C., listening to another writer talk about the untimely demise of her blog.
+I was sitting in a bar in Washington, D.C., listening to another writer talk about the untimely demise of her blog.
 The blog in question started at almost the same time as The Art of Nonconformity.
-When I first read her writing last year, I knew she was going places.
+When I first read her writing, I knew she was going places.
 The posts were crisp, funny, and helpful at the same time.

 In fact, when I read almost any of her writing, I thought it was better than most of mine.
 Then, after a few months of steady content, one day she stopped writing.

 After she missed another few posting deadlines, I wrote her to ask what was going on.
 The answers I heard back were vague.
 “I’m taking a break for a while,” she said at first, and then a couple of weeks later, she said she needed to spend more time on paid work.
 I thought those would have been acceptable answers from some people — but coming from her, I wondered if there was another story.

 Nine months later, I was in her city and successfully tracked her down.
 It was great to meet up.
 We drank beer and talked about life, business, and our mutual friends.